shipsing/podman-desktop/website/blog/2025-08-25-podman-desktop-availability-on-rhel10.md

   - Bootable Container: Create bootable container images for bare metal, AWS, and other environments.
   - RHEL VMs: Easily run and manage RHEL VMs from a macOS or Windows environment.
   - RHEL Lightspeed: An AI assistant that simplifies Linux administration and management.
 It enables interaction with RHEL using plain language and provides recommendations for troubleshooting and tuning.
-  - Red Hat Single Sign-On (SSO): Seamlessly authenticate to Red Hat, access the Red Hat container registry, and register Linux VMs, often through a no-cost Red Hat developer subscription.
+  - Red Hat Single Sign-On (SSO): Streamline authentication to Red Hat, access the Red Hat container registry, and register Linux VMs, often through a no-cost Red Hat developer subscription.

 ## Podman AI Lab: Simplifying the AI developer workflow on RHEL